 The adapter circuit takes very little power and should work fine even if sealed in silicone sealant.
 The HEI module will get warm to the touch and should be mounted to an aluminum heat sink.
 The sink should be at least 1/8 inch thick for rigidity, and should have at least 6 square inches of surface area open to air.
 The HEI module used for this project was a Wells model DR100.
 It comes with heat-sink gel included.

 There are several different types of HEI modules.
 The one used here is the 4-terminal type.
 There are two plastic locator pins on the bottom of the module, which should be cut off in order to mount it flush to a plate.
 Of course, the plate could just as well be drilled to accept the pins.

 Here is the adapter board for the prototype.

 This is where we slapped the prototype onto a KZ400.
 It's been about 3 years and you can see the module has been getting a lot of weather, but is still working great.
 The LED option is visible and the circuit components are on the back side of the mounting plate.

-Each of these circuits were assembled and hooked up to a test rig to simulate an engine.
+Circuits in Fig.1, Fig.2, Fig.3, and Fig.4, were assembled and hooked up to a test rig to simulate an engine.
 Each performed very well.
-The circuit in fig. 4 was constructed and installed onto a Kawasaki KZ400 and has been in use for about 3 years as of May 2010.
+The circuit in Fig. 4 was constructed and installed onto a Kawasaki KZ400 and has been in use for about 7 years as of May 2014.
 It's working well and this page will be updated if any reliability issues arise.